-Suggested language for all Spring 2020 syllabi: "To help prevent or limit outbreaks of viruses and other illnesses, I encourage you to stay at home if you have any flu-like symptoms instead of coming to campus.
+Suggested language for all Fall 2020 syllabi: "To help prevent or limit outbreaks of viruses and other illnesses, I encourage you to stay at home if you have any flu-like symptoms instead of coming to campus.
 If you think you may have the flu, PLEASE STAY HOME.
 You will NOT need to bring a doctor's note to excuse your absence.
 You will NOT lose attendance/participation grades and WILL be able to make up any in-class assignments, exams, or other work that you miss by staying at home, as long as you or someone else on your behalf emails or telephones me BEFORE the missed class."

 Foster communication and collaboration among students